phaustin/quantecon-example/book/docs/python_advanced_features.md

 What happens when the number of names bound to an object goes to zero?

-Here\'s an example of this situation, where the name `x` is first bound to one object and then rebound to another
+Here's an example of this situation, where the name `x` is first bound to one object and then rebound to another

 ```{code-cell} ipython3